1. Will the SoClean work with my CPAP machine?

 5. How long will the SoClean machine last?

-We warranty the SoClean for one year.
+We warranty the SoClean for two years.
 However, in our testing we simulated running the machine for over 5 years and experienced no issues.

 6. Do I need to replace any SoClean parts?